Freestyle Development Programme

 Information about changes: Venue setting, day-specific focus and booking will all be on the Horsemouth Snowboarding Facebook page and maybe we’ll set up a What’s App group or something.

-Payment: You can pay in cash on the day if you just drop in, but 3 people are required to pay in advance to make sure the session runs.
+Payment: You can pay in cash or card on the day if you just drop in, but 3 people are required to pay in advance to make sure the session runs.

 To give you an idea about what’s to come, here is a non-exhaustive list of strands on the All-Round Programme: